ant12334/Tortoisecoin/doc/build-osx.md

 ## Running Tortoisecoin Core

-Tortoisecoin Core should now be available at `./build/bin/bitcoind`.
+Tortoisecoin Core should now be available at `./build/bin/tortoisecoind`.
 If you compiled support for the GUI, it should be available at `./build/bin/tortoisecoin-qt`.

-The first time you run `bitcoind` or `tortoisecoin-qt`, it will start downloading the blockchain.
+The first time you run `tortoisecoind` or `tortoisecoin-qt`, it will start downloading the blockchain.
 This process could take many hours, or even days on slower than average systems.

 By default, blockchain and wallet data files will be stored in: